 See our Cheap train tickets guide for more ways to save.

-TrainPal offers tickets slightly cheaper than Eurostar direct, and when you sign up or log in to Trainpal* and enter the code MSE35JAN at the checkout, you can make an additional saving.
-If you're new to TrainPal you'll get an additional 5% off with this code, making the cheapest return journey currently £64.67.
-If you've already got an account with it, you'll get an extra 2% off via the same code, making the cheapest return currently £66.71.
+TrainPal offers tickets slightly cheaper than buying direct from Eurostar, and when you sign up or log in to TrainPal* and enter the code EXTRA5 at the checkout, you can make an additional saving.
+If you're new to TrainPal you'll get an additional 5% off with this code, making the cheapest return journey currently £66.50.
+If you've already got an account, you'll get an extra 2% off via the same code, making the cheapest return currently £68.60.

 To find the cheap fares, you'll need to enter your destination (Paris, Lille, Amsterdam, Rotterdam or Brussels) and search for a return journey – you won't see the extra cheap fares if you search for one-way only.
 There are no fees when booking via TrainPal and you'll receive digital tickets (same as booking direct).